 - (3) If the student is suspected of being under the influence of illegal drugs or otherwise having violated the provisions of this subsection, the principal shall notify the parent/guardian of the suspicion and recommend that the parent/guardian pursue appropriate intervention.
-In addition, the principal may recommend that the student do at least one of the following: - (a) Voluntarily participate in an FCPS AOD intervention program. - (b) Voluntarily participate in a substance abuse assessment, at parent/guardian expense, with the Fairfax-Falls Church Community Services Board or private provider to determine the need for substance abuse treatment.
+In addition, the principal may recommend that the student do at least one of the following in conjunction with a one-day in-school suspension: - (a) Voluntarily participate in an FCPS AOD intervention program.

+(b) Voluntarily participate in a substance abuse assessment, at parent/guardian expense, with the Fairfax-Falls Church Community Services Board or private provider to determine the need for substance abuse treatment.